Grace Min: 2012–15

 In January 2015, Min entered the Auckland Open and Hobart International tournaments but lost in the qualifying first round in both.
 Then also in January at the Australian Open, she was unseeded playing in the women's singles main draw for the first time and lost to 14th seed Sara Errani, 1–6, 0–6.

 On 3 February 2015, Min was ranked in the top 100 in singles for the first time at No. 100, making her the 14th highest ranked American player.

 2023: Guadalajara debut

 She made her debut at the WTA 1000 in Guadalajara, after qualifying for the main draw where she lost to Anhelina Kalinina.

+2024: Last match

+In April 2024, she had her last appearance on the pro circuit in Charleston, South Carolina, where she lost in the first round of qualifying.